vogler/free-games-claimer/README.md

 A screenshot of the page with the code is saved to `data/screenshots` as well.

 ### Run periodically
-Epic Games releases one (sometimes more) free game *every week*, but around christmas every day.
+Epic Games usually has two free games *every week*, before Christmas every day.
-Prime Gaming has new games *every month*.
+Prime Gaming has new games *every month* or more often during Prime days.

 It is save to run both scripts every day.
 If you can't use Docker for quasi-headless mode, you could run in a virtual machine, on a server, or you wake your PC at night to avoid being interrupted.